GaragePixel/Phonom2012/README.md

 # Phonom2012
-Simple granular synthetizer in Blitz
+Simple granular synthetizer in Blitz in 60 lines.